Educational and School Psychology Section: Executive

 Dr. Debra Lean, Ph.D., C.Psych.

 Dr. Debra Lean is a School and Clinical Psychologist with over 35 years of experience in school boards, hospital mental health departments, as well as private practice.
 She received her Master’s and Doctorate in Clinical Psychology from Concordia University in Montreal.
 Dr. Lean has been registered with the College of Psychologists of Ontario since 1988 and serves periodically as an examiner for the College’s oral exams.
 She recently retired, after 20 years, from her position of Chief Psychologist of the Dufferin-Peel Catholic District School Board, in the Greater Toronto Area.
 Dr. Lean worked as a school psychologist at the board previous to her taking on the Chief Psychologist role.
-She will soon be returning to work as a psychologist in a large Toronto-based multidisciplinary private clinic.
+She is currently work as a psychologist in a large Toronto-based multidisciplinary private clinic, as well as developing a Clinical Psychology Residency Program at the clinic.
 She is the Chair of the Ontario Psychological Association’s Section on Psychology in Education since 2011 and is a member of the Editorial Board of the Canadian Journal of School Psychology.
 Dr. Lean is the co-author of two books on integrating school-based mental health services, Barriers to Learning: The Case for Integrated Mental Health Services in Schools (2010) and School-based Mental Health: A Framework for Intervention (2013).
 Her previous research activities include school-based mental health service models, a play-based mental health prevention program for primary age children with school adjustment difficulties, cognitive behaviour intervention for anxious students, and alternative school psychology delivery models.

 Simon Lisaingo